oschwengers/bakta/README.md

 ## Installation

 Bakta can be installed via BioConda, Docker, Singularity and Pip.
-However, to automatically install all required 3rd party dependencies, we encourage to use [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or [Docker](https://www.docker.com/get-started)/[Singularity](https://sylabs.io/singularity).
-In all cases the mandatory [database](#database_download) must be downloaded.
+However, we encourage to use [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or [Docker](https://www.docker.com/get-started)/[Singularity](https://sylabs.io/singularity) to automatically install all required 3rd party dependencies.
+In all cases a mandatory [database](#database_download) must be downloaded.

 ### BioConda